xmm16/xmm16/README.md

 - 👀 I’m interested in computers, cybersecurity, low-level development and web development!
 - 🌱 I’m currently learning Rust, C/C++, JavaScript and TypeScript.
 - 💞️ I’m looking to collaborate on web-related projects and security-related projects.
-- 📫 How to reach me, nowhere.
+- 📫 How to reach me:
+    - Discord: kernelvirtualmachine
 - 😄 Pronouns: Any pronouns
 - ⚡ Fun fact: OpenBSD is great!